PostHog/posthog.com/contents/blog/changing-to-self-serve.md

 The longer your strategy gets, the more useless it becomes.

-At PostHog, we therefore communicate strategy as 'Nail X', where X is the thing we need to nail.
+That's why, at PostHog, we communicate strategy as 'Nail X', where X is the thing we need to nail.
 It's simple and effective.

 We [recently switched](https://github.com/PostHog/posthog.com/pull/3395) from Nail Enterprise to Nail Self Serve.
 This walks you through the previous context, and why we made that change.